giraone/imaging-kit/README.md

 - ProviderBitmapImageTest.java - Simple functional tests for bitmap images
 - ProviderPdfTest.java - Simple functional tests for PDF documents
 - JpegScalePerformanceTest.java - A basic performance comparison on the two implementations for bitmap images

+## TODO

+- Use slf4j with default configuration file